weistn/pymates/README.md

 ## Development Instructions

-First of all, create a virtual environment.
+First of all, create a virtual environment to run the development version.

 ```
 python3 -m venv .venv